Cloudflare Zero Trust Tunnel

 Start the Zero Tunnel client: Start the Zero Tunnel client on your local machine and configure it to forward incoming connections to your Docker container.

+We are almost there!
 Going back to the one dash cloudflare UI:

-Add a Public Hostname in the Cloudflare web UI
+- Go to Access - Tunnels and select the one that you have just created - Add a Public Hostname in the Cloudflare web UI

 - Select the desired subdomain, domain and path (where applicable)

-- Then, add proxy host for example: yatch:8008 - The formar is always service_name:docker_port
+- Then, add proxy host for example: yatch:8008

+This is it!!
 Access your service securely: Your service is now accessible securely over the internet using Cloudflare Zero Tunnel.
 You can access it from anywhere in the world by connecting to the Cloudflare edge network.

 FAQ

-How to check my device local ip?
+How to check my device local IP?

 ifconfig

-How to check the exposed ip?
+How to check the exposed IP?

 Thanks to the used of cloudflare tunnels, you will be able now to expose self-hosted services without the need of:

-- Exposing your Public ip addres
+- Exposing your Public IP addres

 - Opening ports in your router’s firewall